augmt/timestamp-microservice/README.md

 # Timestamp Microservice

-Timestamp Microservice converts Unix timestamps to date strings and vice-versa.
+Timestamp Microservice is a REST API which converts Unix timestamps to date strings and vice-versa.

 ## Resources